 What follows is a free translation of a piece written by Noemí Rodríguez González for Conexión Cinvestav.
-Noemí interviewed me over a Covid 19 project prepared at the invitation of the State of Hidalgo by Nils Schuth, Liliana Quintanar, Erika Garay & myself, which was accepted by the Paul Scherrer Institute‘s synchrotron amongst five.
+Noemí interviewed me over a Covid 19 project prepared at the invitation of the State of Hidalgo by Nils Schuth, Liliana Quintanar, Erika Garay & myself, which was one amongst five accepted by the Paul Scherrer Institute‘s synchrotron.
 The poster below was kindly prepared by José Eduardo García Ramírez.
 Thanks go to Omar Fayad (Hidalgo’s State Governor), Lamán Carranza & Juan García who support the project to build a synchrotron in Mexico.

 In May, The Lancet published an article, retracted a few days ago, that recommended to avoid hydroxychloroquine as a treatment against Covid 19.
 On the other hand, a clinical study of patients admitted to New York hospitals offers evidence that this drug requires, in order to show positive results, co-administration of zinc.
 Zinc is essential for the immune system to function properly.